East Los High: Season 3

 The second semester of East Los High is in session, but the trouble continues to brew outside the halls of the inner city school as Camilla struggles with some inner demons as someone from her past returns to LA.
 Gina begins to grow closer with Eddie, a student with a difficult home life.
 While adding new members to "Bomb Squad," Ceci's troubles at home become more dangerous.
 Diego's betrayal continues to affect Tiffany.
 A once-in-a-lifetime opportunity tests the depth of Maya and Jacob's love.
 Both unfamiliar and new people show up and become involved in the game.

 Season 4

 Summer has begun for East Los High!
 Competition on and off the dancefloor will be pushed to its brink as a wave of lies, secrets, betrayals and sexting leave a path of heartache and destruction.
 This season, no one is safe and everyone will be sorry.

 Season 5

-Nearly a year after the events of the summer, another school year has come to an end for Ceci and the remaining seniors of the bomb squad.
+10 months after the eventful summer, another school year has come to an end for Ceci and the remaining seniors of the bomb squad.
 However, it might be their last time together as life changing opportunities are presented to them that could have them not only leaving high school, but East Los altogether.